Saturday, February 17, 2007

 I occasionally get asked how to attach a buckle when making a paracord bracelet.
 There are a few tutorials on making the bracelets online to learn from, but they don't show how to make one using a side-release buckle.

 I think the photos I've taken will be self explanatory.
 There are various sources for the buckles, like your local hobby/craft stores or online like ebay.
 There come in various shapes, sizes, and materials.
-I get my side release buckles from Creative Designworks and used the 1/2" curved ones for this tutorial, but you can use the other sizes if you prefer, like the 3/8" or 5/8".
+I get my side release buckles from multiple sources including ebay and amazon, and used the 1/2" curved ones for this tutorial, but you can use the other sizes if you prefer, like the 3/8" or 5/8".
 The 1/2" just match up with the braided width of the cobra stitch knot(also called Solomon bar and Portuguese sinnet), but the 5/8" work well too if you double up the cord when looping onto the buckle ends.

 *Note: You can also make dog or cat collars by using a buckle and making a larger version of the bracelet.
-Paracord comes in a variety of types/colors/quality and can be found at various online sources, but a good source that I use for top quality 550 paracord is the Supply Captain.
-Lighthound also carries paracord and sells by the foot if you want smaller amounts than the usual 100 foot hank of cord.
+Paracord comes in a variety of types/colors/quality and can be found at various online sources, like Amazon(I'm an affiliate), ebay, and lots of other vendors/distributors have opened up shop, but be thorough in researching what you're buying and be an informed consumer. ;)

 The amount of paracord to use will vary with the size wrist it's being made for as well as other methods of increasing the amount of cord used by running more cord between the buckle ends which will be covered by the knots and making a thicker bracelet using the king cobra stitch.
 For this tutorial, I've stuck with what I think is the simplest method.
 I would start with a cord length of about 10 feet, so you'll have plenty to work with.
 You can figure to use about 1 foot of paracord for every inch of wrist size.
 The other methods can easily double the amount of cord used.